bitcoin-cash-node/bchnode-web/README.md

 Edit `/app/static/js/custom.js` *(this will change in the future)*. jQuery is available.

+## Writing an article

+In `/blog/`, copy the `example.md` file and replace the content.
+Run `gulp` to preview the article in the browser (located at http://localhost:3000/en/newsroom/filename).

 ## Translating

 Translations are managed through [Crowdin](https://crowdin.com).
 If you wish to translate this website into your own language, please open an issue at this repo.